ctasca/mage2-behave/README.md

 ---

-This setup ensures that the various Python projects on your system are isolated from each other, each with their own set of dependencies, thus eliminating any potential conflicts.
+This setup ensures that the various Magento 2/mage2-behave projects on your system are isolated from each other, each with their own set of dependencies, thus eliminating any potential conflicts.